Republican IVF bill fails in U.S. Senate

 She added that members of the resolutions committee did “not take this topic lightly and we want to make sure that we’re speaking carefully about it.”

-The post Republican IVF bill fails in U.S. Senate appeared first on Nebraska Examiner.
+The post Republican IVF bill fails in U.S. Senate appeared first on Louisiana Illuminator.